Manvendra Singh Gohil

-Manvendra Singh Gohil (born September 23, 1965) is a son and probable heir of former Maharaja of Rajpipla.
+Manvendra Singh Gohil (born 23 September 1965) is a son and probable heir of former Maharaja of Rajpipla.
 He is considered to be the first openly gay prince in the world, and he is known for being one of India's foremost LGBT activists.
 He is the Managing Director and Co-founder of Search Ends Inclusion Impact, an initiative driving transformative change through inclusive practices.
 He runs a charity, the Lakshya Trust, which works with the LGBT community.

 Biography

 He was born in Ajmer, the only son of Maharana Raghubir Singhji Rajendrasinghji Sahib, Maharana of Rajpipla, and his wife, Maharani Rukmini Devi.

 In 1971, the government of India "de-recognized" the Indian princes, and Manvendra's father lost the official title of Maharaja and the privy purse (an annual pension) that came with it.
-The princes adjusted to the new socialist regime; the Rajpipla royals converted their family seat, the Rajvant Palace in Rajpipla, into a tourist resort and location for film-shooting.
+The princes adjusted to the new regime; the Rajpipla royals converted their family seat, the Rajvant Palace in Rajpipla, into a tourist resort and location for film-shooting.
 They also set up a second residence in Mumbai.
 He was educated at Bombay Scottish School and at the Amrutben Jivanlal College of Commerce and Economics (one of the institutions in the Mithibai College campus in Vile Parle, Mumbai).

 His parents entered him into an arranged marriage, and in January 1991, he wed Chandrika Kumari of Jhabua State in Madhya Pradesh.

 The marriage remained unconsummated.
 He says, "It was a total disaster.
 A total failure.
 The marriage never got consummated.
 I realized I had done something very wrong.
 Now two people were suffering instead of one.
 Far from becoming normal, my life was more miserable."

 His wife filed for divorce after just over a year of marriage.
 She said in a letter, “I am returning in the same state as I came” and thus confirmed that the marriage was never consummated.
 Although further requests for marriage were received, he declined them.
 He suffered a nervous breakdown in 2002.

 Upon being informed by psychiatrists that their son was gay, Manvendra's parents accepted the truth, but stipulated that this matter should not be revealed to anyone else.
 He left Mumbai and began living full-time with his parents in the small town of Rajpipla.